17 Mar An Update on Our Response to The Circumstances Surrounding COVID-19

 Ronald McDonald House:

-- After a temporary suspension of new guest families, the Ronald McDonald House will begin checking in new families as of Wednesday, June 3, up to a 50% guest room capacity of our facilities.
+- After a temporary suspension of new guest families in March 2020, the Ronald McDonald House began welcoming new families on June 3, 2020.
+We currently have 25 of 30 guest suites available for guest families.
 New guest family admissions require new conditions that must be met for a family to qualify for a guest room.
 These conditions will be communicated to referred families by both our partner hospitals’ staff and our Guest Services staff.

 - We have implemented new policies and procedures in order to keep current families and new guest families safe.
 We are limiting the number and type of outside visitors into the Ronald McDonald House – only two parents/caregivers along with the patient’s siblings are permitted to stay, and we are not permitting guest visitors at this time.
 We continue to conduct our regular procedure to screen all incoming families for contagious illnesses and have also begun daily symptom screening of all guest families.
 Guest families and staff are required to wear masks when in communal spaces, and our whole building will continue to receive more frequent, detailed cleaning.